jurgen-kluft/go-home/docs/APPARTMENT.md

-- Number of WiFi APs (every floor): 3
+- Number of WiFi APs: 3
-  - GL-inet Berry/Slate and Flint
+  - GL-inet Berry, Slate and Flint

 - Number of presence sensors: 9
   - USB-C powered